DataDog/integrations-core/cisco_secure_web_appliance/README.md

     SCP Port: \<Default Port>

     Username: \<SCP Host Username>
-8. Click on Submit.
-After submitting, SSH key(s)  will get generated.
-Copy and save both the SSH key(s) as it is only visible once.
+8. Click **Submit**.
+After submitting, SSH key(s) are generated.
+Copy and save the SSH key(s) as it is only visible once.
-9. Place the given SSH key(s) into your `authorized_keys` file on the remote host so that the log files can be uploaded.
+9. Place the SSH key(s) into your `authorized_keys` file on the remote host so that the log files can be uploaded.
-10. Click on Commit Changes at top right-side of Log Subscriptions Page.
+10. Click **Commit Changes** at top right of **Log Subscriptions** page.

     **NOTE:** These changes will not go into effect until you commit them.

 #### Configure SCP on Remote Server for Access Logs.

 **Prerequisites:**
-1. Requires hostname and username (admin account username is not necessary) of VM/machine on which datadog-agent is installed.
+- Requires the hostname and username (admin account username is not necessary) of VM/machine where the Datadog Agent is installed.

 **Configuration:**
-1. In the Cisco Secure Web Appliance UI, go to System Administration, and then Log Subscriptions.
+1. In the Cisco Secure Web Appliance UI, go to **System Administration** > **Log Subscriptions**.
 2. To add a new log subscription for Access Logs, click **Add Log Subscription** or edit an existing Access Logs Subscription.
-3. If you are adding a new subscription, then follow steps 4 to 6 mentioned in the `Configure Syslog Push for Access Logs` section.
+3. If you are adding a new subscription, then follow steps 4 to 6 mentioned in the Configure Syslog Push for Access Logs section or this topic.
-4. If you are editing an existing Access Logs Subscription, select SCP on the Remote Server as the Retrieval Method.
+4. If you are editing an existing Access Logs Subscription, select **SCP on the Remote Server** as the **Retrieval Method**.
-5. Provide following information:
+5. Provide the following information:

     SCP Host: \<SCP Hostname>